CelticAlreadyUse/trd-medium-clone/README.md

 This platform consists of four main microservices: `Account`, `Notification`, `Story`, and `Comments`.
 Each service is responsible for its own domain and communicates with others via gRPC.
-User-facing endpoints are exposed through REST APIs.
+User-facing endpoints are exposed through REST APIs. for the documentation you can acces this link : https://docs.google.com/document/d/1FFLD7tqUAlnq19BBkt7jeDPclBv9fEyxzoQtC5npZ6o/edit?usp=sharing
 ---

 ## 2. Architecture Diagram